 She has published and co-authored several articles and book chapters on European cybersecurity policy.

-In collaboration with Microsoft and the German Marshall Fund, Jakob is currently co-leading the working group on “Enhancing Cross-sectorial Lines of Communication” for the European Cyber Agora.
-He is also a fellow for the Transatlantic Digital Debates Initiative, convened by New America and the Global Public Policy Institute.
+In collaboration with Microsoft and the German Marshall Fund, Jakob has been co-chairing the working group on “Enhancing Cross-sectorial Lines of Communication” for the European Cyber Agora.

 Ayhan Gücüyener Evren is a PhD Candidate in international relations at Kadir Has University, writing her dissertation on cybersecurity politics in international affairs.
 She holds a BA from Galatasaray University in International Relations and an MA from Bilgi University in International Political Economy.
 In January-July 2018, Ayhan worked as a Research Fellow at the NATO Energy Security Center of Excellence (ENSEC COE) in Vilnius.